How to Use LADDER Plant-Based Nutrition Shake to Make a MealJul 29, 2021

-That’s why we love using Openfit Plant-Based Protein Shake as the base for a quick meal.
+That’s why we love using LADDER Plant-Based Nutrition Shake as the base for a quick meal.
 Its high protein and fiber content and 26 essential vitamins and minerals ensure that even though you’re snagging a grab-and-go meal in a pinch, it’s actually fueling your busy schedule.

-Read on to learn how to transform Openfit Plant-Based Protein Shake from a nutrient-rich snack into a balanced meal.
+Read on to learn how to transform LADDER Plant-Based Nutrition Shake from a nutrient-rich snack into a balanced meal.

 Snack vs. Meal Replacement

 First, we want to be clear here: Whipping up a 140-calorie protein shake does not, on its own, constitute a meal.
 “You want balance,” says Krista Maguire, R.D., C.S.S.D., nutrition manager at Openfit.
 “That includes a variety of foods containing the three major macronutrients: protein, carbs, and fat.”

 One area where LADDER Plant-Based Nutrition Shake has you covered is — hold onto your hats — protein.
 “Ideally, you want to include protein at every meal simply because your body can’t store it.
 And research shows that divvying protein up throughout the day’s meals is actually the most efficient way for your body to utilize it,” Maguire explains.